Locietta/Locietta/README.md

 ### About me

 - ZJU CS undergrduate.
-Playing with code is fun.
+Having fun with coding~
-- Keen to customize everything myself if possible: shell prompt, scripts, keymaps, container and kernel...
+- Doing things in a geek way.
+Everything we have is composable and can be customized!
-- 🌱 I'm currently learning C++ for Computer Graphics and Game Engine
+- 🌱 Currently learning C++ for Computer Graphics and Game Engine
 - ⭐ Dreaming to be an individual **Game Developer**